-The activity state includes the registers required for operational control of an activity.
-The activity state consists of the following: the Program Address Register, which contains the virtual address of the current instruction; the Designator Register, which controls the basic operational modes and conditions of the processor; the Indicator/Key Register, which contains mid-execution control indicators, the current access key value, and pending interrupt indicators; two Quantum Timers, one of which counts both real and virtual processing and one of which counts only virtual processing; and four Interrupt Status words.
+The architectural enhancements implemented in the 1100/90 are the most extensive in the 1100 Series product line.
+Intended to provide a growth path for current $1100 \triangleright$ following: the Program Address Register, which contains the virtual address of the current instruction; the Designator Register, which controls the basic operational modes and conditions of the processor; the Indicator/Key Register, which contains mid-execution control indicators, the current access key value, and pending interrupt indicators; two Quantum Timers; and four Interrupt Status words.